On the Road: Hugging the Shoulder, in New Orleans, Louisiana

 Director Glenn Meche kept the production flowing along nicely with minimal set and lighting changes.
 Overall, Hugging the Shoulder has a well written script and the CTC production was a well executed production.
 I am hoping to see someone in our area pick it up.

-Running time: One hour and 50 minutes, including a 15-minute intermission.
+Running Time: One hour and 50 minutes, including a 15-minute intermission.

 Photos of the rehearsal and the production of Hugging the Shoulder.